Victoria, British Columbia: Neighbourhoods

+Government

+Victoria City Council is composed of a mayor (elected by first-past-the-post voting), eight city councillors (elected in city-wide district using plurality block voting), and three Capital Regional District directors (elected in city-wide district using plurality block voting).

 Economy

-The city's chief industries are technology, tourism, education, federal and provincial government administration and services.
-Other nearby employers include the Canadian Forces (the Township of Esquimalt is the home of the Pacific headquarters of the Royal Canadian Navy), and the University of Victoria (in the municipalities of Oak Bay and Saanich) and Camosun College (which have over 33,000 faculty, staff and students combined).
-Other sectors of the Greater Victoria area economy include: investment and banking, online book publishing, various public and private schools, food products manufacturing, light aircraft manufacturing, technology products, various high tech firms in pharmaceuticals and computers, engineering, architecture and telecommunications.
+The city's chief industries are technology, tourism, education, shipyards, federal and provincial government administration and services.
+Other nearby employers include the Canadian Forces (the Township of Esquimalt is the home of the Pacific headquarters of the Royal Canadian Navy), and the University of Victoria (in the municipalities of Oak Bay and Saanich) and Camosun College in Saanich (which have over 33,000 faculty, staff and students combined).
+Other sectors of the Greater Victoria area economy include: investment and banking, online book publishing, various public and private schools, food products manufacturing, light aircraft manufacturing (in North Saanich), technology products, various high tech firms in pharmaceuticals and computers, engineering, architecture and telecommunications.

+Employment by industry

+The city's employment has 164,000 (87%) of workers in the service sector.
+Top segments include health care and social assistance (28,900; 15.3%), public administration (27,800; 14.7%), wholesale and retail trade (24,100; 12.7%), professional, scientific and technical services (19,800; 10.4%), educational services (15,000; 7.9%) and accommodation and food services (10,100; 5.3%).
+The goods-producing sector is dominated by construction (16,000; 8.4%) and manufacturing (6,900; 3.6%).

 Retail

 There are three major shopping malls in the City of Victoria, including the Bay Centre, Hillside Shopping Centre, and Mayfair Shopping Centre.
 Mayfair, one of the first major shopping centres in Victoria, first opened as an outdoor strip mall on 16 October 1963 with 27 stores.
 It was built on the site of a former brickyard in the Maywood district, a then-semi-rural area in the northern part of Victoria.
 Woodward's was Mayfair's original department store anchor upon the mall's opening.

 Mayfair was enclosed and renovated into an indoor mall in 1974.
 The mall underwent three later expansions in 1984 (with the addition of Consumers Distributing), 1985 (expansion of the mall food court) and a major expansion in 1990 that saw the addition of more retail space.
-The Bay (now Hudson's Bay) replaced Woodward's as Mayfair's department store anchor in 1993 following Hudson's Bay Company's acquisition of the Woodward's chain.
-Mayfair now offers 117 stores and services including Hudson's Bay and Toys "R" Us.
+The Bay (later Hudson's Bay) replaced Woodward's as Mayfair's department store anchor in 1993 following Hudson's Bay Company's acquisition of the Woodward's chain.
+The mall was more recently renovated in 2019.
+Mayfair now offers over 100 stores and services.
 It has 454213 sqft of retail space and it also provides customers with rooftop parking.
+In 2025, all Hudson's Bay Company stores across Canada closed, including at Mayfair.
+In 2021 Mayfair was acquired by Ruby Liu’s Central Walk.